rafaelromao/romak/README.md

 ### Smart Shift

-In this version, a new feature is introduced, the Smart Shift behavior.
+In this version, another new feature is introduced, the Smart Shift behavior.
 With this feature, the One Shot Shift key will not act as shift when typed mid word, but as something else instead.
 In this case, it can be either a Repeat Key or a Magic Key.

 Alpha 1 layer: